-Going hand in hand with customer identification and the eradication of data silos, a Customer Data Platform (CDP) — or even better, a Customer Engagement Platform — is the overall solution where all of a customer’s opted-in data is stored and accessible to your organization.
+Going hand in hand with customer identification and the eradication of data silos, a unified Customer Engagement Platform is the overall solution where all of a customer’s opted-in data is stored and accessible to your organization.
 This access gives your brand agility to recognize and capitalize on behavior signals in real time.

 “Retail businesses are complex because it’s not just completely online.
 There is an offline component to this in the sense [that] they have physical retail stores.
 So how do you identify someone when they come into an area?
-How do you combine that data together, utilize the purpose of that data to engage in both the digital and physical worlds, as well as optimize your business for a customer-centric experience… the need to truly understand who your customer is, how they want to be treated, and use that data in a purpose-built way to design customer experiences that are truly impactful… as you think about what a CDP is really helping a business do, it is that unification of data.”
+How do you combine that data together, utilize the purpose of that data to engage in both the digital and physical worlds, as well as optimize your business for a customer-centric experience… The need to truly understand who your customer is, how they want to be treated, and use that data in a purpose-built way to design customer experiences [is] are truly impactful.”

 5. Refocus on Core Customers